DataDonRowam23/Loan-Default-Risk-Analysis/README.md

 This suggests that higher loan amounts for specific purposes may be a contributing factor to default.

+4. Employment Status and Years Employed:

+Employment Status:
+While there are variations, all employment statuses show significant default rates (ranging from 22.73% for 'Contract' to 27.69% for 'Part-Time').

+There isn't a stark difference between employment types, suggesting that employment *status alone* might not be the strongest predictor of default compared to other factors like credit score.

+Years Employed:

+Borrowers with less than 2 years of employment have a default rate of **34.52% (n=84), which is notably higher than the overall default rate of 24.29%.

 # Recommendations:

 1. Implement a minimum credit score threshold of 700.
 Loans to borrowers with credit scores below 700 should be subject to stricter scrutiny or additional qualifying criteria, given the notable increase in default rates below this threshold.